rl-institut/multi-vector-simulator/docs/model/components.rst

 Stratified thermal energy storage
 =================================

-Stratified thermal energy storage is defined by the two optional parameters :code:`fixed_losses_relative` and :code:`fixed_losses_absolute`.
-If they are not included in :code:`storage_*.csv` or are equal to zero, then a normal generic storage is simulated.
+Stratified thermal energy storage is defined by the two optional parameters :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label`.
+If they are not included in :ref:`storage_*.csv <storage_csv>` or are equal to zero, then a normal generic storage is simulated instead.
 These two parameters are used to take into account temperature dependent losses of a thermal storage.
 To model a thermal energy storage without stratification, the two parameters are not set.
-The default values of :code:`fixed_losses_relative` and :code:`fixed_losses_absolute` are zero.
+The default values of :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label` are zero.
 Except for these two additional parameters the stratified thermal storage is implemented in the same way as other storage components.

-Precalculations of the :code:`installedCap`, :code:`efficiency`, :code:`fixed_losses_relative` and :code:`fixed_losses_absolute` can be done orientating on the stratified thermal storage component of `oemof.thermal  <https://github.com/oemof/oemof-thermal>`__.
+Precalculations of the :ref:`installedcap-label`, :ref:`efficiency-label`, :ref:`fixed_thermal_losses_relative-label` and :ref:`fixed_thermal_losses_absolute-label` can be done orientating on the stratified thermal storage component of `oemof.thermal  <https://github.com/oemof/oemof-thermal>`__.
-The parameters :code:`U-value`, :code:`volume` and :code:`surface` of the storage, which are required to calculate :code:`installedCap`, can be precalculated as well.
+The parameters :code:`U-value`, :code:`volume` and :code:`surface` of the storage, which are required to calculate :ref:`installedcap-label`, can be precalculated as well.

 The efficiency :math:`\eta` of the storage is calculated as follows: